NuGet/docs.microsoft.com-nuget/docs/install-nuget-client-tools.md

 (3) Various advanced package features are available through the CLI only as they aren't represented in the Visual Studio UI tools.

 (4) Works with `.nuspec` files but not with project files.

+## Upcoming Features
+If you'd like to preview upcoming NuGet features, install a [Visual Studio Preview](https://www.visualstudio.com/vs/preview/), which works side-by-side with stable releases of Visual Studio.
+To report problems or share ideas for previews, open an issue on the [NuGet GitHub repository](https://github.com/Nuget/Home/issues).

 ### Related topics